rounaksingh/post-install/Packages_list.md

-New Packages Supported by the Installation script(added on March 22, 2014):
+New Packages Supported by the Installation script(added on March 22, 2014, edited on March 31, 2014):

 1. vlc